 - 2 medjool dates pitted

 - Pour the mixture in a small pot.
-Heat on medium heat on the stove and mix constantly so that it doesn't stick to the bottom.
+Heat on the stove and mix constantly so that it doesn't stick to the bottom.

 - Remove from heat, pour in two small cups and serve.